hfchen20/foamMooring/docs/index.md

 ## Overview

 - Works for two rigid body motion libraries `sixDoFRigidBodyMotion` and `rigidBodyMotion`
-- Mooring models of restraints include MAP++, MoorDyn, Moody, linear springs
+- Mooring models of restraints include MAP++, MoorDyn, Moody, groups of linear springs
 - Most restraints support runtime generation of legacy VTK files (including vtk.series)
 - No need to change and re-compile of built-in motion libraries and flow solvers
 - Tested on v2012, v2212, v2306, mostly with overset grid solver `overInterDyMFoam`